hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 Then we'll pull in Hoodie's dependencies with the following command:

 ```
-brew install git node couchdb
+brew install git node CouchDB
 ```

-These modules are what power Hoodie, and each have their own roles.
+These modules are what power Hoodie, and each have their own role.

 **Git** is a distributed version control software that Hoodie uses to store the Hoodie source code, and using it within Hoodie allows us to keep the installation process simple, and grab the latest files from our repositories.